eroten/positconf23/README.md

     - Practice first thing in the morning, just before bed.
     - Exercise, go to bed early, no sweets the morning of!

-Contact person - Kim Goldsmith!
+Contact person for speaker coaching- Kim Goldsmith kim@articulationinc.com Conference email - conf@posit.co

 ## Presentation